 You can only register for the recruitment exam once you have obtained an upper secondary school diploma: ASO, TSO, BSO.
 If you are currently in the last year of study resulting in this diploma, you may apply if you can present a certificate from the school as proof that you are enrolled in the last year of study.

-You may participate in the recruitment exam, but the psychological and group assessments may only be conducted in one of these languages.
+You may participate in the recruitment exam, but the psychological assessment will mainly be conducted in one of these languages.
 There are no English or other language sessions available.
 Therefore, a comprehensive knowledge of Dutch or French is required for taking part in the examination procedure.

 Both during your recruitment and throughout your career, you will regularly be subject to medical exams and will be required to meet certain strict conditions.
 To find out more about the medical conditions, click here.

 The difficulty level of the training course is not to be underestimated.
 Due to the high amount of study material, the student is required and expected to keep up with these materials.
 Assessments will be carried out at different stages of the course.
 Whether you are able to proceed with the training course, need to repeat a course component or quit training is contingent on the results of these assessments.
 The training course as a whole is conducted in English and all assessments (written as well as oral) are also conducted in English.

 Candidates are not required to pay for the course.
 Should you be allowed to start the course, you will become a skeyes employee, which means that you will receive a salary.
 During the course you will receive a monthly salary of approximately EUR 2,000 gross/month.

 The training course takes approximately 2 years.
 The first three training modules take approximately one year and will take place in Steenokkerzeel.
 After that period, the on-the-job-training starts for one year at one of the various skeyes sites in Belgium.